FAQs on recent changes to sponsorship

 What’s the latest on U4U?

 As of Jan.
-28, 2025, DHS has paused the Uniting for Ukraine program.
+28, 2025, DHS has paused the Uniting for Ukraine (U4U) program.
 The program is not accepting new applications, pending applications will not be processed, and no new travel authorizations are being issued.

-The March 21 DHS notice for CHNV termination does not apply to individuals who arrived in the U.S. through U4U; however, recent reports suggest the government may also terminate humanitarian parole status for this population.
-Individuals who arrived through U4U and do not have another status or a pending application for another status, such as TPS or asylum, should seek professional legal counsel and apply for alternative legal status, if eligible.
+The March 25th DHS notice of CHNV termination does not apply to individuals who arrived in the U.S. through U4U; however, recent reports suggest the government may also terminate humanitarian parole status for this population.
+View our humanitarian parole explainer page for more information and resources.

 Do any of the executive orders issued impact Uniting for Ukraine?